glad-dev/gyroidos.github.io/_docs/deploy/hosted.md

 sudo systemctl start cmld.service

 echo
+echo "Waiting for the service to start" sleep 2 if $(systemctl is-active --quiet cmld.service); then
+    echo "Starting the service was successful."
+    echo "You're good to go"
+else
+    echo "Starting the service failed"
-echo "Use 'systemctl status cmld.service' to verify that the service is active."
+    echo "Run 'systemctl status cmld.service' for more information" fi
 </pre>
 </details>